Chris Brookmyre: Angelique de Xavia

 Three of Brookmyre's novels feature the character of counterterrorism officer Angelique de Xavia: A Big Boy Did It and Ran Away, The Sacred Art of Stealing, and A Snowball in Hell.
 A Big Boy Did It and Ran Away and A Snowball in Hell pit Xavia against international terrorist-for-hire Simon Darcourt.
 A Snowball in Hell was originally due to be titled The Great Grease-Tailed Shaven Pig Hunt.

 Jasmine Sharp and Catherine McLeod

 Three of Brookmyre's novels feature the characters Jasmine Sharp, a private detective, and Catherine McLeod, a senior police detective: Where the Bodies Are Buried, When the Devil Drives, and Flesh Wounds.
 McLeod also features in the short story Siege Mentality, and The Last Siege of Bothwell Castle, and has minor roles in Dead Girl Walking and Black Widow, and a minor reference in Fallen Angel.

 Bedlam

 Bedlam was released in 2013.
 The book has been turned into a video game, also written by Brookmyre.

 Ambrose Parry

 In 2018, Brookmyre wrote The Way of All Flesh with his wife, Dr. Marisa Haetzman.
-It was published under the pseudonym Ambrose Parry.
-In 2020, the team followed up with The Art of Dying, and in 2021, A Corruption of Blood.
+It was published under the pseudonym Ambrose Parry.The team followed up with The Art of Dying in 2019, A Corruption of Blood in 2021, Voices of the Dead in 2023, and The Death of Shame in 2025.